inikishev/torchzero/docs/source/FAQ.rst

 =================================
 Certain optimisers, like Adam, have learning rate built into the update rule.
 Using multiple such modules can result in unintended compounding of learning rate modifications.

-To avoid this, learning rate should be applied by a singular :py:class:`tz.m.LR<torchzero.m.LR>` module.
-All other modules with a learning rate, such as :py:class:`tz.m.Adam`, have `lr` renamed to `alpha` with the default value of 1 to avoid rescaling the update.
+To avoid this, learning rate should be applied by a singular :py:class:`tz.m.LR<torchzero.modules.LR>` module.
+All other modules with a learning rate, such as :py:class:`tz.m.Adam<torchzero.modules.Adam>`, have `lr` renamed to `alpha` with the default value of 1 to avoid rescaling the update.

 For example: